deece/amifldrv/README.md

 retrieved by running the flash tool, pressing CTRL-Z and looking into the `.temp` directory.

-This repo is a fork of Roman Hargraves https://github.com/RomanHargrave/amifldrv
+This repo is a fork of Florian Lohoff's https://github.com/flohoff/amifldrv which is a fork of Roman Hargraves https://github.com/RomanHargrave/amifldrv

 # Compatibility